 Key-instruments are hackathons, open government data and ICT applications.

+Social Entrepreneurship Hackathon in 2014 is organized together with IDCEE.
 Best and biggest hackathons on Open data: 2012, 2013, 2014, — and niche ones like human trafficking or human security issues.
 With SocialBoost civic activists create applications on their own and are supported by government and/or CSO’s.
 Most of them are launched with almost zero budget.
 SocialBoost brings civic developments to the new level.
 With the help of IT-industry and negotiations with government it’s now possible for new greater projects to come to life: National Open Data Portal data.gov.ua, Open Government Partnership Portal (ogp.gov.ua) were crowdsourced, edumeter.com.ua, citytransport.com.ua, tvoemisto.org.ua, zloch.in.ua were crowdsourced as well.
 Government is now ready for innovative services that are negotiated, developed and incorporated by the government with the key-role of civic society in this initiatives.
 These small trial projects are best case practices and proven model that must be multiplied around the region.

 SocialBoost aims at supporting creation of Civic Startups, developing Volunteer Network, development of Open Government Data.